 It is now enough to show that for all subsets of .
 In fact, we will show that is equal to the number of -double cosets in .
 The same method will show an analogous result for .
 As the number of -double cosets is equal to the number of -double cosets (as noted in the Lemma above), the result follows.

 First, note that if is a finite group acting transitively on two sets and , and if , , then the number of orbits of acting on is equal to the number of -double cosets in , where and are the stabilizers of and in , respectively.
 If and are the characters of the permutation representations of on and , then we note that is the number of fixed points of acting on .
 By Burnside’s lemma, it follows that the number of orbits of acting on is equal to

 Apply these observations to , , , , , and similarly for , to conclude.

 Footnote.
 It is not entirely trivial to extract from [B, Chap.
 V] the fact that is a triangulation of an -dimensional sphere.
-The main point to show is that (the geometric realization of) can alternatively described in the following way: equip with a -invariant inner product, so that is generated by orthogonal reflections.
+The main point to show is that (the geometric realization of) can alternatively be described in the following way: equip the geometric representation of with a -invariant inner product, so that is generated as a subgroup of by orthogonal reflections.
 There is a system of hyperplanes in consisting of those hyperplanes fixed by some reflection in , and this system satisfies the axioms outlined in the beginning of [B, Chap.
 V, Sec.
 3].
 Equip the unit sphere (with respect to the given inner product) with the triangulation coming from this system of hyperplanes.
 Using the results of [B, Chap.
 V, nos.
 3.2, 3.3], one can show that in fact is isomorphic to this triangulation of .